regro/regolith/doc/source/collections/beamplan.rst

 	  exp_plan:
 	    - load samples on the holder
 	    - scan the holder to locate the samples
-	    - take room temperature measurement of sample and the subtrate
+	    - take room temperature measurement of sample and the substrate
 	    - ramp down temperature to 100K
 	    - ramp up, measure PDF at temperature 100K ~ 300K, 10K stepsize, 1 min exposure
 	  holder: film holder (1 cm * 1 cm * 1 mm)